anseki/htmlclean/README.md

 *Type:* RegExp or Array

-Texts which are matched to this RegExp are protected in addition to [Protecting](#protecting) list.
+Texts which are matched to this RegExp are protected in addition to the [Protecting](#protecting) list.
 Multiple RegExps can be specified via an Array.

 #### `unprotect`

 *Type:* RegExp or Array

-Texts which are matched to this RegExp are cleaned even if those text are included in [Protecting](#protecting) list.
+Texts which are matched to this RegExp are cleaned even if those text are included in the [Protecting](#protecting) list.
 Multiple RegExps can be specified via an Array.

 For example, a HTML source as template in `<script type="text/x-handlebars-template">` is cleaned via following code: